Ab Initio Interview Questions

 16. What do you mean by Sort Component in Ab Initio?

-Ans: The Sort Component in Ab Initio is used for reordering data.
-It contains two parameters.
+Ans: The Sort Component in Ab Initio is a critical tool for organizing data sequences.
+It operates based on two parameters:

 17. What does the dedup component and replicate component do?